MolBIFFM/diana/README.md

 protein-protein interactions as well as protein annotation.

-The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or proteins representing densely interacting portions of these protein-protein interaction networks can be assessed as well as the representation of relatively large measurements within densely interacting portions.
+The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or proteins representing individual densely interacting portions of these protein-protein interaction networks can be assessed as well as the representation of relatively large measurements within these portions.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins submitted, can be generated along